LHS 1140 b

-LHS 1140 b is a massive, dense rocky planet orbiting within the conservative habitable zone of the red dwarf LHS 1140.
-Discovered in 2017 by the MEarth Project, LHS 1140 b is nearly 7 times the mass of Earth and over 60% larger in radius, putting it within the Super-Earth category of planets.
-It is one of the densest planets found, with a density almost twice that of Earth, along with a high surface gravity of about 2.41 Earth's.
-LHS 1140 b orbits entirely within the star's habitable zone and gets 41% the incident flux of Earth.
-The planet is only 40 light-years away and transits its star, making it an excellent candidate for atmospheric studies with ground-based and/or space telescopes.
+LHS 1140 b is an exoplanet orbiting within the conservative habitable zone of the red dwarf LHS 1140.
+Discovered in 2017 by the MEarth Project, LHS 1140 b is about 5.6 times the mass of Earth and about 70% larger in radius, putting it within the super-Earth category of planets.
+It was initially thought to be a dense rocky planet, but refined measurements of its mass and radius have found a lower density than previously estimated, indicating that it is likely an ocean world with 9-19% of its mass composed of water.
+LHS 1140 b orbits entirely within the star's habitable zone and gets 43% the incident flux of Earth.
+The planet is 49 light-years away and transits its star, making it an excellent candidate for atmospheric studies with ground-based and/or space telescopes.